 Penguins, hotels and the future for Flamingo Land

 The zoo’s old penguin enclosure was recently the subject of a PHD study.
 This suggested the creation of a new exhibit for the birds.
-“It turns out penguins spend far more time on land than was previously thought, especially when visitors aren’t in the attraction,” says Gibb.
+“It turns out penguins spend far more time on land than was previously thought.
+This is especially when visitors aren’t in the attraction,” says Gibb.
 “So we put in an equal amount of land and water.
 To alleviate quite particular zoo management issues with Bumblefoot, we’ve also got a variety of different types of natural surface for the penguins to walk on.
 That makes for a more happy and contented exhibit.”

 After a day at the park many families choose to stay at Flamingo Land holiday resort.
 Accommodation varies from camping facilities to lodges, cottages and self-catering farmhouses.
 A recent trial of a Snoozebox container hotel indicated strong demand for a more permanent facility.
 Gibb is mulling over his options.